William Mather - Industrialist & Philanthropist

 Mather served as chairman of the board of the Otis Steel Company, president of the Lake Superior & Ishpeming Railroad Company, the Grand Island Steamship Co., and the National Commercial Bank; vice-president of Citizens Savings and Trust and the Pioneer Iron Co.; and as director of the Kelley Island Lime & Transport Company, and Central Steel Company.
 In 1930, he helped form the Republic Steel Corporation and served as a director.

 William Mather was long known as “Cleveland’s most eligible bachelor.”
 With his white hair, dignified bearing, and cultured accent, he seemed very much the aristocrat.
-Elizabeth Ring Ireland, the widow of James Duane Ireland, Sr. since 1921, lived next door.
+Elizabeth Ring Ireland, the widow of James Duane Ireland, Sr. since 1921, lived next door at 12521 Lake Shore Blvd.
 Her mischievous adolescent son, James Ireland Jr., found the Italian Murano blown glass globes on Mather’s estate irresistible targets for his new bb gun.
 He had to face Mr. Mather and pay for the damage out of his pocket money.
 It took some time to do that, and perhaps it brought Elizabeth Ireland and William Mather closer together.

 In October 1927, Mather wrote his architect about a conversation he had with “our mutual friend, Mrs. Ireland,” regarding a gateway they wanted to have built through the impenetrable wall that separated the two estates.
 Ireland's family lore explained the gate as a convenience for the postman and the milkman.
 Still, it symbolized more than a convenience, as visits between the two households became increasingly frequent.

 On May 18, 1929, Elizabeth age 38, and William, age 71, were married at Trinity Cathedral.
 The wedding came as a surprise since the plans had been kept secret.
 Mr. and Mrs. Mather spent their honeymoon on the freighter, William G. Mather.
-Following the honeymoon, Elizabeth and her young son, James, moved to Gwinn.
+Following the honeymoon, Elizabeth and her young son, James, moved next door to the Gwinn Mansion.

 Before the wedding, Elizabeth had telegraphed a favorite uncle asking him to come to the ceremony at Trinity Cathedral.
 Thinking that meant a memorial service, the uncle sent a memorial wreath.
 William, known for his dry sense of humor, said, “Just cut it in half and put it around our necks.”